miklevin/MikeLev.in/_posts/2025-02-19-o3-codebase-test.md

 Do you have any specific questions about how a part of this framework works or how you might extend it?

+---

+## Old Codebase

+> Now I make sure o3 has seen the older codebase where everything is working
+> correctly, but there is a lot of code repetition.

-**Me**: Look at this older version of that same codebase, which has the behavioral working specificiations for BridgeFlow, TenCardFlow and LinkGraphFlow.
+**Me**: Look at this older version of that same codebase, which has the behavioral working specifications for BridgeFlow, TenCardFlow and LinkGraphFlow.
 Analyze versus the first codebase, and look at how this is supposed to be for porting Jupyter Notebooks to an environment with a top-down linear code execution plan.
 Get the gist of the system, and understand the fact that the behavior code specification pipeline workflow apps broke from a refactoring that introduces BaseFlow and more DRY methodology.

 **o3**: Both versions aim to “port” notebook‑like, linear, step‑by‑step workflows into a single‑tenant, local web app—but they do so in noticeably different ways.